IMO and its role in protecting the world's oceans

-There’s a specific linkage to the Paris Agreement, and clear levels of ambition – including at least a 50 per cent cut in emissions from the sector by 2050, compared to 2008..
+There’s a specific linkage to the Paris Agreement, and clear levels of ambition – including at least a 50% cut in emissions from the sector by 2050, compared to 2008.
 To achieve the specified targets, ships currently at sea would have to reduce their emissions by more than 80%.
 The agreed reduction targets signify a tangible trajectory towards the decarbonisation of shipping.
 Therefore, low or zero-emission ships should be built well before 2050, hopefully by 2030.

 Dumping of wastes at sea, carbon capture, ocean interventions for climate change mitigation

 While MARPOL specifically targets accidental and operational discharges from ship operations, IMO also actively addresses marine pollution from land-based sources, albeit indirectly, through the London

 Dumping Convention and Protocol on the dumping of wastes and other matter at sea.
 The London Protocol, adopted in 1996, adopts a precautionary approach, prohibiting the discharge of wastes at sea except for a few on a permitted list, such as dredged material.